CowerDawn/UwU-say/README.md

 # UwU-say
-UwU say - funny program
+UwU say - This is a program made for ricing, it can display ASCII art of UwU on the screen, and you can also choose which color will be used for UwU.